mist64/cbmbus_doc/7 JiffyDOS.md

 XXX dead man's switch

+XXX  – the original IEEE-488 protocol did not have an error flag, so Commodore defined that delaying a requested response should be used to signal an error.

 # Discussion

 JiffyDOS is a significant improvement to Standard Serial, and it can be rightly considered the de-fact successor to it.
 Nevertheless, there are a few points that can be critisized.